 |Air Quality Index||Who Needs to be Concerned?||What Should I do?|

 - Drive less.
-Walk or ride your bike when you can.
+Use public transportation, walk, or ride your bike.
 Just spend less time in your car.

 - Drive a “greener” vehicle.
 When it’s time to buy a car, look for high gas mileage…or an alternative fuel.